gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/Implementation_of_Issues.md

 * Issue #14 - The drying game solves the issue partially.
 This can be improved but afaik the solution is implementation dependent.
 I'd drop the issue together with issue #25

 * Issue #15 - Was the Adaptation Layer Indication request fed to IANA?
+Table is ready. --> Make a pull request to Michael

 * Issue #16 - AUTH related SHA1/SHA256 - I think it's ok as it is